WigHlod/GUI4SBS/README.md

 # GUI4SBS

-Please go take a look to the wiki page, thanks.
+Please go take a look to the wiki page.